 The History departments of all three schools aim to enliven the A Level course with relevant trips and lectures.
-Sometimes visits abroad are relevant, for example the residential trip to Auschwitz.
+For example a visit to the Tower of London is often organised as part of the study of the Wars of the Roses.
 When possible, students will also have the opportunity to participate in lectures and seminars run by leading historians and university lecturers.